1ScottWright/US-Population-Mortality-Analysis/README.md

 ### Exploratory Data Analysis - Feature Variables

-The feature variables were derived from a various of sources, mainly from US government agencies.
+The feature variables were derived from a variety of sources, mainly from US government agencies.
 The sources of those data variables are documented in the Jupyter notebook [Features](code/01-data-acquisition-for-features.ipynb).
 The data files that the notebook reads are saved in the folder `data`.

 There were a couple of variables, when plotted, that had a strange pattern.
 These are discussed in the EDA notebook for features [Feature EDA](code/02-exploratory-data-analysis.ipynb).
 One item that was very interesting was the weight measure.
 I collected three measures from the CDC.
 Each of these are a percentage of the population that is:  Overweight, Obese, and Severely Obese.
 What I did not initially understand is that that `overweight` measure is overweight but not obese.
 The `obese` measure is both obese and severely obese.